 During Your Bhutan trip, you must try Bhutan delicacies, Emma Datshi and Jasha Maru are local dishes to relish.
 Asa, a rice liquor also tastes well with local food.

 Restaurants in Thimphu:

-Some well-Known Restaurants in Thimphu are Zambala Restaurant for Asian Cuisine, Seasons Restaurants for Pizza, Cha Bistro and Bar for Indian and Chinese food, Cloud 9 Café and Bar, Folk heritage Museum Restaurant, Son Maru Restaurant for Korean Cuisine, Masala Junction for North Indian Food and Bhutan orchid Buffet for Bhutanese Buffet
+Some well-known Restaurants in Thimphu are Zambala Restaurant for Asian Cuisine, Seasons Restaurants for Pizza, Cha Bistro and Bar for Indian and Chinese food, Cloud 9 Café and Bar, Folk heritage Museum Restaurant, Son Maru Restaurant for Korean Cuisine, Masala Junction for North Indian Food and Bhutan orchid Buffet for Bhutanese Buffet

 Restaurants in Paro:

 Bhutan gets tourists from all over the world for Bhutan Holiday and they can get all types of Cuisine at Paro.
-Best Restaurants in Paro are Sonam Trophel Restaurant for Indian and Asian Cuisine, Bukhari at Uma for International Cuisine, Bamboo Chich for Japanese and Asian delicacies, Taktshang Cafetaria for Asian food, and Restaurant Tau Zaiga for European Delicacies.
+The best Restaurants in Paro are Sonam Trophel Restaurant for Indian and Asian Cuisine, Bukhari at Uma for International Cuisine, Bamboo Chich for Japanese and Asian delicacies, Taktshang Cafetaria for Asian food, and Restaurant Tau Zaiga for European Delicacies.
 The tourist must buy all-inclusive Bhutan holiday packages.

 Restaurants in Punakha.

 Some good eating places in Punakha Bhutan are Dochula resort Restaurant for Asian and Indian Delicacies, 10 Zin Pizzeria for Italian food, Old Town café for American and European food, and Bukhari Restaurant in Punakha are good eating options for tourists on vacation in Bhutan.

 Weather in Bhutan: